oswaldderiemaecker/wordpress-eb-demo/README.md

 ```

 Same apply to the theme development.
 Be sure to only commit your themes and plugins of the root wp-content folder, not the ones installed by composer.

-### Configuring UpdraftPlus Backup

-Open your browser to http://192.168.99.100/wp-admin/plugins.php

-1. Open the settings page of the UpdraftPlus plugin
-2. Go on the Settings Tab and configure the Backup settings:
-  * File Backup schedule: Daily and retain this many scheduled backups: 15 Days
-  * Database backup schedule: Daily and retain this many scheduled backups: 15 Days
-  * Remote storage: Amazon S3
-  * S3 access key:
-  * S3 secret key:
-  * S3 location:

 So we have our base WordPress development ready, now we are going to create our staging environment on AWS Elastic BeanStalk.